What is factor investing?

 Remember how hard it used to be to book a vacation?
 We used to spend hours on the phone with a travel agent, then wait days, even weeks for them to work their magic.
 And that magic came with a high fee because only travel agents had access to the important information needed to book our vacation.

-But the information that was once only available to travel agents is now available to anyone – within seconds.
-Travel sites have made finding the perfect hotel cheaper, faster and more efficient.
 The same is true for investing.
 For years, active managers used teams of analysts to find stocks that seemed more likely to outperform.
 And as an investor, you had to pay a lot in fees to access that thinking.

-Many of the traits that active managers have looked for (like buying underpriced, quality stocks) are called factors.
-And just like you no longer need to call a travel agent to book an affordable, quality vacation, you no longer need to pay large fees for active managers to choose the right stocks based on factors.
-Now, you can use iShares Factor ETFs to invest in stocks that exhibit the factors that have historically driven portfolio returns.
+Many of the traits that active managers have looked for (like buying underpriced, quality stocks) are called Factors.
+And just like you no longer need to call a travel agent to book an affordable, quality vacation, you no longer need to pay large fees for active managers to choose the right stocks based on Factors.

 Just as travel sites use simple filters to quickly drill down to the perfect hotel, factor investing provides access to security screens that active managers have used for generations.
 Thanks to data and technology, the investment ideas that once took a team of analysts months to research now takes a fraction of the time, at a fraction of the cost.

-There are five factors that have historically proven to be drivers of return, and iShares offers ETFs that seek to capture all five:
+There are five Factors that have historically proven to be drivers of return, and iShares offers ETFs that seek to capture all five:

 Factor ETFs deliver the power of time-tested investment screens in a low-cost and tax-efficient investment vehicle, revolutionizing access for everyday investors.